vaeth/archwrap/README.md

 - __arj__
 - __zoo__

+For unpacking even some more formats are supported (if binaries are available).

 It is in particular possible to invoke all archivers (keeping only the "best" result), to repack archives, pack to remote hosts etc.
 Note that also less popular archivers are supported.